-1 In the consolidated financial statements, liabilities of € 105,151 million (16.3 % of total assets) are reported under the "Liabilities arising from insurance contracts" balance sheet item, which have been accounted for in accordance with IFRS 17 for the first time since January 1, 2023.
-Of the liabilities arising from insurance contracts, € 12,117 million is attributable to the "provision for outstanding claims" and € 93,033 million to the "benefit reserve".
+In the consolidated financial statements, liabilities of € 111.340 million (16.9 % of total assets) are reported under the "Liabilities arising from insurance contracts" balance sheet item.
+Of the liabilities arising from insurance contracts, € 12.856 million is attributable to the "provision for outstanding claims" and € 98.482 million to the " benefit reserve".